StreetScienceCommunity/StreetScienceCommunity.github.io/_events/2018-11-10-first_workshop.md

   image4_path="/images/events/2018-11-10-first_workshop/DSC_6981.jpg"
 %}

 It was quite exciting.
-We had long read until 24Kb, but the quality started to decrease quite quickly (probably not enough DNA) so we stopped it earlier.
+We had long reads until 24kb, but the quality started to decrease quite quickly (probably not enough DNA) so we stopped it early after our lunch break.

-*The details of the protocol we used can be found in this website: [DNA sequencing protocol]({% link _protocols/beer-dna-sequencing.md %}).*
+*The details of the sequencing protocol we used can be found [here]({% link _protocols/beer-dna-sequencing.md %}).*

 Milad then analyzed the generated sequences and extracted some *Saccharomyces cerevisae*.